Issues

 What types of cancer does it cause?
 How much exposure is needed to obtain an effect?

-This set of articles started to concerns following WW!! and became an issue in the 1950s
+This set of articles raised concerns following WW!! and became an issue in the 1950s

 3) Then review the short summary and the indicators for Health Effects Monitoring using the preceding as an example of an issues needing such monitoring.